Make the Most of Your Traditional IRA†

 A traditional individual retirement account allows your investment earnings to grow tax-deferred until withdrawn, typically at retirement.
 Generally, if you have earned income or receive alimony, you can establish as many IRA accounts as you want prior to the tax year in which you reach age 70½.
 You may also have an IRA even if you participate in a qualified pension, profit-sharing, or other retirement plan.
 Your entire contribution may not be deductible on your income tax return, depending on your income and your eligibility for an employer-sponsored retirement plan.

-In 2013, the maximum annual contribution to an IRA is $5,500 (in general, married couples filing jointly can contribute a total of $11,000, even if only one spouse has income).
-Thereafter, the contribution limit will be adjusted for inflation.
+In 2017 and 2018, the maximum annual contribution to an IRA is $5,500 (in general, married couples filing jointly can contribute a total of $11,000, even if only one spouse has income).
+Thereafter, the contribution limit will be adjusted for inflation and cost of living adjustments.
 Individuals aged 50 and older are now able to take advantage of "catch up" contributions to IRAs.
 The allowable catch-up contribution is $1,000 per year.
 Maximum contributions may not exceed earned income.

-In addition, you can open an IRA or make contributions to an existing IRA as late as the deadline for filing a tax return for that year.
-That means you would have until April 15, 2014, to make your 2013 IRA contribution.
+In addition, you can open an IRA or make contributions to an existing IRA as late as the deadline for filing a tax return for that year, not including extensions.
+That means you would have until the tax filing deadline of the following tax year to make a contribution for the prior tax year.
+Because of certain holidays for 2018, the deadline is extended to April 17, 2018.

 Contributions to a traditional IRA may or may not be deductible from your earned income in a given tax year depending on your situation.
 Income limits apply if either you or your spouse participates in an employer-sponsored retirement savings plan.
 Deductibility is phased out over certain ranges of income as follows: